-Adnan Latif (pictured above) was a Yemeni citizen who had been accused of being a member of Al Qaeda, a fighter in Tora Bora and part of Osama bin Laden's 55th Arab Brigade.
-The Department of Defence believed that he had weapons training at Al Qaeda's al-Faruq training camp.
-He was recommended for release from Guantánamo Bay in 2006, 2008 and 2009.
+Adnan Abdul Latif (pictured above) was a Yemeni citizen who had been accused of being a member of Al Qaeda, a fighter in Tora Bora, and part of Osama bin Laden's 55th Arab Brigade.
+The Department of Defense believed that he had weapons training at Al Qaeda's al-Faruq training camp.
+He was recommended for release from Guantánamo Bay in 2006, 2008, and 2009.
 In 2010, a District Court judge ordered his release.
 In 2012, he died in Guantánamo.

 His presence always changed the atmosphere.
 He would talk to men who were angry, and they would suddenly laugh.
 He would sit down with me when I was upset, and I would end up smiling.
 Throughout all the difficulties he faced, he always remained sociable.
 We all loved him, because he always cared for us.
 The camp echoed with laughter wherever he went.

 His was a simple approach: What he felt deep down, you saw on his face.
-He was not one to analyse things unendingly.
+He was not one to analyze things unendingly.
 It was difficult to change his opinion.
 If he was asked for his views on a subject, he would respond directly.
-It was an approach that would occasionally create a heated response – but Adnan was a fine speaker, and he would relish the chance to keep arguing his case undaunted.
+It was an approach that would occasionally create a heated response—but Adnan was a fine speaker, and he would relish the chance to keep arguing his case undaunted.

 I think of the many occasions when I pretended to be asleep to give him the space to cry without worrying that he was being watched.